esferatec/ec-luart-widgetmanager/README.md

 WidgetManager:change(key: string, value: any) -> none
 ```

-This function changes a property for all the child widgets.
-It takes a string key and any value as parameters.
-It first checks if the key is a string.
-If it is not, the function returns early.
-Otherwise, it iterates over the children table using the each function and sets the key property of each child widget to the given value.
+Changes a property for all child widgets.

 ## Method - focus